lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Specification.md

 <div class="lf-c lf-cpp">

 If threading is turned on (the default), then the generated code will use a target platform thread library and generate multi-threaded code.
 This can transparently execute execute reactions that have no dependence on one another in parallel on multiple cores.
-By default, threading is turned on, <span class="lf-c">but only a single worker thread will be used</span><span class="lf-cpp">and the number of workers is set to equal the number of cores on the target machine</span>.
+By default, threading is turned on, and the `workers` property is set to 0, which means that the number of workers is determined by the runtime system.
+Typically, it will be set to the number of cores on the machine running the code.
 To use a different number of worker threads, the following target parameters can be specified:

 ```lf-c
 target C {